Stratification (water): Mechanism

 The driving force in stratification is gravity, which sorts adjacent arbitrary volumes of water by local density, operating on them by buoyancy and weight.
 A volume of water of lower density than the surroundings will have a resultant buoyant force lifting it upwards, and a volume with higher density will be pulled down by the weight which will be greater than the resultant buoyant forces, following Archimedes' principle.
 Each volume will rise or sink until it has either mixed with its surroundings through turbulence and diffusion to match the density of the surroundings, reaches a depth where it has the same density as the surroundings, or reaches the top or bottom boundary of the body of water, and spreads out until the forces are balanced and the body of water reaches its lowest potential energy.

 The density of water, which is defined as mass per unit of volume, is a function of temperature ($T$), salinity ($S$) and pressure ($p$), which is a function of depth and the density distribution of the overlaying water column, and is denoted as $\rho(S, T, p)$.

 The dependence on pressure is not significant, since water is almost perfectly incompressible.
-An increase in the temperature of the water above 4 °C causes expansion and the density will decrease.
-Water expands when it freezes, and a decrease in temperature below 4 °C also causes expansion and a decrease in density.
-An increase in salinity, the mass of dissolved solids, will increase the density.
+Since water is typically densest at 4 °C, an increase in the temperature of the water above that temperature causes expansion and the density will decrease.
+A decrease in temperature below 4 °C also causes slight expansion and water expands the most when it freezes, resulting in a decrease in density.
+An increase in salinity, the mass of dissolved solids, will also increase the density.

 Density is the decisive factor in stratification.
 It is possible for a combination of temperature and salinity to result in a density that is less or more than the effect of either one in isolation, so it can happen that a layer of warmer saline water is layered between a colder fresher surface layer and a colder more saline deeper layer.

 A pycnocline is a layer in a body of water where the change in density is relatively large compared to that of other layers.
-The thickness of the pycnoocline is not constant everywhere and depends on a variety of variables.
+The thickness of the pycnocline is not constant everywhere and depends on a variety of variables.

 Just like a pycnocline is a layer with a large change in density with depth, similar layers can be defined for a large change in temperature, a thermocline, and salinity, a halocline.
 Since the density depends on both the temperature and the salinity, the pycno-, thermo-, and haloclines have a similar shape.